hakkdevops/takwin/SETUP.md

 - Delete `go.sum` and run `go mod download` if needed

 ### Build Issues
-- Ensure you're in the `takwin-go` directory
+- Ensure you're in the `takwin` directory
 - Check that all source files are present
 - Run `go mod verify` to check dependencies